Julia VanderkuylenEngineering Project ManagerInfrastructure705-739-4220 x4449Julia.Vanderkuylen@barrie.ca

 The Contractor, Arnott Construction Limited, has a full-time Project Ambassador to address concerns/issues:Nicole MauricePublic Relations Officer, Arnott705firstname.lastname@example.orgInquiries to Service Barrie, the City’s Customer Service Centre, are also welcomed.
 In addition, the BIA has assigned “Block Captains” to assist as well and ensure that downtown businesses are updated on construction activities.
 Refer to this web page or follow our social media channels for project updates.

 Dunlop Street will remain open to pedestrians during this time and we encourage Barrie residents and visitors to support local stores, restaurants and services.
 For more information on how to do this during the COVID-19 pandemic, visit the

 Chase McEachern Way lot and Maple Avenue Central lot.
-The free parking starts in March 2020 and carries through until the end of the project.
+This two-hour free parking option carries through until the end of the project.
 People using the free parking option MUST print and display a receipt to be eligible for the free parking.

 There will be no option for businesses to open patios in the Owen to Toronto section in 2020.
 The full road construction work from Owen to Toronto will affect the patio season, including side streets.
 If construction was shifted outside of the patio season, the contractor would not be able to meet the November 2020 deadline.